hpe-dev-incubator/hpe-dev-portal/content/blog/storage-management-with-redfish.md

 ## Introduction

-Integrated Lights-Out ([iLO](https://www.hpe.com/info/ilo))  is an HPE ProLiant and Synergy server embedded technology that delivers the core foundation for server intelligence along with out-of-band and in-band management facilities.
-This technology is a combination of the iLO ASIC that is part of the server-board and the firmware that powers the ASIC.
+Integrated Lights-Out ([iLO](https://www.hpe.com/info/ilo))  is an HPE ProLiant and Synergy server-embedded technology that delivers the core foundation for server intelligence along with out-of-band and in-band management facilities.
+This technology is a combination of the iLO ASIC that is part of the server board and the firmware that powers the ASIC.
 Out of the box, HPE iLO simplifies server setup, provides access to server health information, and enables server management at scale, including basic remote administration.
 Different generations of ProLiant Servers carry different versions of the iLO ASIC.

 In HPE ProLiant and Synergy Gen10 servers, HPE iLO 5 introduced the management of storage controllers via its graphical user interface and via the [Redfish](http://www.dmtf.org/redfish) RESTful API standard.
 Although [videos](https://www.youtube.com/channel/UCIZhrIYcNh3wHLiY4ola5ew/search?query=logicaldrive) already exist that cover the graphical user interface, I wanted to address this feature with a pure Redfish API approach, bypassing the `ilorest` [interface tool](http://www.hpe.com/info/resttool) and its Smart Array macro commands.